harshatech2012/shared-resources/archive/javadoc-guidelines.md

     * Rules for framing this sentence:
         * **Methods**: should start with a verb - since methods describe/embodie an action
         * **Classes/Interfaces/Fields**: should state the object while omiting the subject - since these describe things (to be precise objects)

+* **Paragraphs**: One blank line—that is, a line containing only the aligned leading asterisk (*)—appears between paragraphs, and before the group of block tags if present.
+    * Each paragraph but the first has `<p>` immediately before the first word, with no space after.

 * The description in general should be implementation independent.
 Don't inlcude platform specific details unless absolutely necessary, and mention while doing so.
     * You may start an implementation specific description with something like this - "On &lt;platform&gt;..." or "Impmentation-specific: ..."